dani-renner/dani-renner/README.md

 ### Hello all! 👋

-- :space_invader: I’m currently looking for a full-time remote software engineer position.
+- :space_invader: I’m currently a full-time Associate Solutions Developer at <a href="https://www.eventcore.com/">EventCore.</a>
-- :books:  I am reading The Dev-Ops Handbook!
+- :books:  I am reading Oryx and Crake!
 - :mortar_board: I graduated from the Full-stack boot camp Epicodus!
 - :performing_arts: I have a BA in Theatre Arts
 - :sloth: I love animals